Matthieu Blazy’s Structural Reset at Chanel

 (Cotton Tweed / Black)

-Because structure is emphasized rather than softened, they reveal the body instead of reshaping it.
+Structure is emphasized rather than smoothed.
+The garments reveal the body instead of reshaping it.

 (Cotton Tweed / Black)